ga4gh/experiments-metadata/README.md

 ### Map your existing resource to the checklist
 Please have a look at our [mappings](./mappings/README.md) section.

+## GA4GH Product Maturity Level
+The Experiments Metadata Checklist currently has one feature, the core checklist, and its maturity level is "Trial Use".
+For more information about the GA4GH Product Maturity Levels, please refer to the [definition document](https://docs.google.com/document/d/1w3NjVuwfWoiq4dJOCuXbiA-ZYsYqklg3w844l4pYsBQ/).

 ## Core Properties Checklist
 Two documents are being presented for this first version of the checklist: